 The department has a limited set of funds to support undergraduate research.
-In the past this has been used by students to: cover printing costs for surveys; print flyers used to recruit interview subjects; compensate interview subjects; gain access to privately-held datasets.
+In the past this has been used by students to:

+- cover printing costs for surveys

+- print flyers used to recruit interview subjects

+- compensate interview subjects

+- gain access to privately-held datasets

+- ad buys on social media to recruit survey participants

-If you have expenses related to your honors project and would like to apply for research support, please send an email the Honors Director containing (i) a proposed budget, and (ii) a 1-2 paragraph explanation of why the expense is necessary.
+If you have expenses related to your honors project and would like to apply for research support, please send an email to the Honors Director containing (i) a proposed budget, and (ii) a 1-2 paragraph explanation of why the expense is necessary.

-If the expense is approved, you will pay for the expense out of pocket, and then submit the expense to the department's administrator.
+If the expense is approved, you will pay for the expense out of pocket, and then submit the expense report to the department's administrator.
 You can do this by leaving a copy of the receipt in her mailbox, or sending a scanned copy of the receipt.
 When you do submit your expenses, you must include a note explaining that the department has agreed to cover the expense as part of the Honors program.